fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 layer*:^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#idm45728456222664)^
-neurons in the first convolutional layer are not connected to every single pixel in the input image (like they were in the layers discussed in previous chapters), but only to pixels in their receptive fields (see [Figure 14-2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#cnn_layers_diagram)).
+neurons in the first convolutional layer are not connected to every single pixel in the input image (like they were in the layers discussed in previous labs), but only to pixels in their receptive fields (see [Figure 14-2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#cnn_layers_diagram)).
 In turn, each neuron in the second convolutional layer is connected only to neurons located within a small rectangle in the first layer.
 This